Tattvartha Sutra: Content

 The first chapter deals with the process of cognition and details about different types of knowledge.
 The next three chapters deal with the Jīva (soul), lower worlds, naraka, and celestial abodes, devas.
 The fifth chapter discusses the Non-soul (ajīva).
 The next three chapters deal with the karmas and their manifestations and the influx, asrava, good and bad karma, shubha-ashubha karma and the bondage of the karmas.
 The ninth chapter describes the blocking, samvara and shedding of the karmas, nirjara.
 The final chapter discusses moksha or the liberation of the soul.

+Invocation

+The text written in Sanskrit, begins with an invocation: "I bow to the Lord, the promulgator of the path to liberation, the destroyer of mountains of karmas and the knower of the whole of reality, so that I may realize these qualities."